ClickHouse/ClickHouse/docs/en/engines/database-engines/sqlite.md

 # SQLite {#sqlite}

-Allows to connect to [SQLite](https://www.sqlite.org/index.html) database.
+Allows to connect to [SQLite](https://www.sqlite.org/index.html) database and perform `INSERT` and `SELECT` queries to exchange data between ClickHouse and SQLite.

 ## Creating a Database {#creating-a-database}